About School Choice

 The catch is, private schools can pick and choose who attends their school.
 A student may attend a private school despite not living in the same zip code as that school.
 However, he or she must meet the financial and academic requirements for admission.

-Virtual private schools and virtual public schools may seem alike, but there are some key differences.
-While both are web-based, virtual private schools operate similarly to traditional private schools in that they charge tuition, have admission criteria, and are not bound by state regulations.
-In contrast, virtual public schools are fully funded by the government and must follow state mandates.
-Virtual private schools are only available in select states, but their private status allows any eligible student to enroll regardless of their residence.
+Online private schools and online public schools may seem alike, but there are some key differences.
+While both are web-based, online private schools operate similarly to traditional private schools in that they charge tuition, have admission criteria, and are not bound by state regulations.
+In contrast, online public schools are fully funded by the government and must follow state mandates.
+Online private schools are only available in select states, but their private status allows any eligible student to enroll regardless of their residence.
 Financial, academic, or other requirements may apply.

 Education Savings Account/Tax-Credit Scholarships/Vouchers